Be Our Guest

 Invite your dinner party guests to take a seat at your holiday feast with holiday-themed place card napkin rings.
 A hand-stamped personalized touch will add a warm, welcoming decorative accent to your

-tablescape that your guests will sure to love!
+tablescape that your guests will be sure to love!

 P.S.
 They also make beautiful take-home favors!